 Simplifying the Complex Liquidation Process

-The topic of liquidating assets can become very complicated.
+The topic of liquidating assets can become very complicated very quickly.
 Entire books have been written on the liquidation process.
-Let’s break it down to the essential elements, since time is often an important factor when talking about liquidity.
+Let’s break it down to the essential elements, since time is often an important factor when talking about the liquidation of assets.

 - Reduce debt